 SECTION 5.
-No person shall collect, deal in, or keep a shop for the purchase, sale, or barter of junk, old metals or second hand articles within the limits of the Town, unless licensed by the Board of Selectmen.
+No person shall collect, deal in, or keep a shop for the purchase, sale, or barter of junk, old metals or second hand articles within the limits of the Town, unless licensed by the Select Board.

 SECTION 6.
 Public Ways